zchandikaz/war-dependency-example/README.md

 }
 ```

-So if this is successfully, we should be able to access ParentTestClass from the child-war and the map should be same for both WARs.
+So if this worked successfully, we should be able to access ParentTestClass from the child-war and the map should be same for both WARs.
 We can test this out by sending request to each servlet.
 Both will print the entire map after the key value is inserted.

 Finally, to run this, you'll need to add both war files into the tomcat webapps folder and need to add custom-classloader as provided dependency.
 If we take a new tomcat, that would not take any jar in tomcat/lib folder as provided dependency.
 So to make it happen, you'll need to create a setenv.sh in bin folder if not exists and add below line there.